Clare Bronfman, Seagram's heiress, among 6 arrested in NXIVM case

-Clare Bronfman, an heiress to the Seagram's liquor fortune, was among six people arrested on Tuesday in connection with the group NXIVM, an alleged sex cult.
-The U.S. attorney for the Eastern District of New York announced on Tuesday that Bronfman -- along with NXIVM founder Keith Raniere, former "Smallville" actress Allison Mack, Kathy Russell, Lauren Salzman and Nancy Salzman -- have been indicted on charges of "racketeering conspiracy involving an array of crimes, including identity theft, extortion, forced labor, sex trafficking, money laundering, wire fraud and obstruction of justice."
+Clare Bronfman, an heiress to the Seagram beverage company fortune, was among six people arrested on Tuesday in connection with the group NXIVM, an alleged sex cult.
+The U.S. attorney for the Eastern District of New York announced on Tuesday that Bronfman – along with NXIVM founder Keith Raniere, former "Smallville" actress Allison Mack, Kathy Russell, Lauren Salzman and Nancy Salzman – have been indicted on charges of "racketeering conspiracy involving an array of crimes, including identity theft, extortion, forced labor, sex trafficking, money laundering, wire fraud and obstruction of justice."

 Bronfman was scheduled to be arraigned later on Tuesday afternoon in Brooklyn.
 Though Raniere and Mack were charged in April with sex trafficking and forced labor conspiracy, the unsealing of the indictment on Tuesday marked the first time prosecutors had charged Bronfman, a member of NXIVM's executive board; Russell, NXIVM's former bookkeeper; Lauren Salzman, a member of NXIVM's executive board and Nancy Salzman, the president of NXIVM.